Flooding is one of the biggest natural hazards affecting the safety and sustainability of communities across Wales.

 - A Decision Framework for Integrated Green Grey Infrastructure (hyperlinks to follow)

-Implementing the outputs from these projects will ensure NRW continue to make decisions on the best available science and evidence.
-We will continually improve our knowledge by identifying gaps in knowledge and participating in research.
+Implementing knowledge gained from the outputs of these and other projects will ensure NRW continues to base its decisions making on the best available science and evidence.
+We will continue to improve our knowledge of emerging science and the practical implementation of new and alternative FCERM measures by identifying the information gaps and evidence needs, and, support future research that helps to address these.